bondyra/smaz/README.md

 TODO:
+- determine the safe scope
 - write the initial version (it's not a copy-paste unfortunately)
-- make the interface extensible
 - figure out nested processors
 - figure out shared processor state, e.g. if you consider quantiles
-- make yaml more concise
 - consider other output modes than event time interval (there was a batch marker one and a count based?)